Skip to main content

 Example 3

-Company "C" with tax domicile in the Canary Islands, has made investments in different islands of the Canary archipelago in 2020, for which it has generated the following deductions:
+Company "C" with tax domicile in the Canary Islands, has made investments in different islands of the Canary Islands in the year 2020, for which it has generated the following deductions:

 Deductions generated in 2020: